In this tutorial, we will show you how to use the mkdir command on Linux. For those of you who didn’t know, The primary purpose of

 Congratulations!
 You have successfully learned the

 mkdir command.
-Thanks for using this tutorial for explains how to create directories with the
+Thanks for using this tutorial to explain how to create directories with the

 mkdir command.
 For additional help or useful information, we recommend you check the official Ubuntu website.